wendikristine/documentation-template/git-version-control/git-workflow-github.md

 We need the name of the remote branch we wish to work on

-1. The GitLab project page displays a droplist with the name of available branches.
+1. The GitHub project page displays a droplist with the name of available branches.

    [![](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-show-branches.png)](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-show-branches.png)